New Jersey Indoor Dining, Movie Theaters To Reopen Friday At 25% Capacity

 The social distancing guidelines that must be followed include:

-- Customers dining at a restaurant that offers table service can only order while seat at a table
+- Customers dining at a restaurant that offers table service can only order while seated at a table

 - Only staff members can bring customers food or drinks